 The seats onboard are able to turn to face each other in a pod of four.
-While this can be convenient when travelling with small children, it does have a substantial impact on the amount of leg room available to share, and it inhibits you from using the seat back table trays.
+While this can be convenient when travelling with small children, it does have a substantial impact on the amount of leg room available to share, and it inhibits you from using the tray table on our SilverLeaf Service coaches.
 If you would like to know more about this, please enquire with your Guest Service Manager while travelling with us.

 In North America, gratuities are often given in recognition of service excellence.
 Depending on your rail route and package, gratuities may or may not be included for sightseeing tour and motorcoach drivers.
 Gratuities are entirely at your own discretion.

 For our Canadian rail routes, gratuities for sightseeing tour drivers are not included.
 We suggest a gratuity of $5 CAD per person, per day.

 For our US rail route, gratuities for sightseeing, flightseeing, and transfer tour operators are included in your package.

 While you aren’t able to move between rail coaches, there are opportunities to move around within your coach.
 If you book GoldLeaf Service, you will enjoy a bi-level glass-dome coach with spacious seats upstairs and a dining room and outdoor viewing platform below.
 If you book SilverLeaf Service, your spacious, single-level glass-dome also has access to an outdoor viewing area to enjoy the fresh air.
 For Rockies to the Red Rocks, you also can enhance your journey by adding-on SilverLeaf Plus which will allow you access to our lounge car.

 There is no Wi-Fi internet access onboard and much of the train route is out of cell phone range due to the train travelling through remote areas.
 There is cell service in major urban centers such as Kamloops, Quesnel, Whistler, and Glenwood Springs.
 We recommend guests use the outdoor viewing area for phone calls.